GRANITE SURFACE PLATES – SPECIFICATION – INDIAN STANDARD -IS7327: 2003

 1076 (Part 1 to 3) Preferred numbers.
 2285 : 1990 Cast iron surface plate (second revision) 12937 : 1990 Engineering metrology methods of testing Straightness, flatness and perpendicularity

-The surface plates shall be stable, workable rock presenting a wear resistant surface, which does not tend to scratch steel surfaces.
-When we make surface plates from stable igneous rocks such as diabase, gabbro that holds uniform texture and free from flaws and fissures, we can use this granite surface plate category for the purpose of this standard.
+The surface plates shall be made from stable, workable rock presenting a wear resistant surface, which does not tend to scratch steel surfaces.
+The surface plates made of the stable igneous rocks such as diabase, gabbro that holds uniform texture, sound, close grained and free from flaws and fissures shall be used under this granite surface plate category for the purpose of this standard.
 Repair of defects in the top surface is not permitted.
 The color of granite is no importance, but the color of any individual plate shall be uniform.

-We can apply two flatness tolerances, one for the working surface overall and one for any local area of 250mm X 250mm of the working surface.
+Two flatness tolerances are applied, one for the working surface overall and one for any local area of 250mm X 250mm of the working surface.
 The flatness deviation of the working surface overall shall not exceed the appropriate tolerance for size and grade of accuracy as specified in the table given below,

-Size of Plate (mm) Diagonal length (mm) Tolerance on deviation from flatness Overall for plates of Grade (µm) In the case of sizes which differ from those in the standard range, we can calculate the tolerance on deviation from flatness overall by using the formula, Given, t = c1l + c2 Where, t – tolerance on deviation from flatness overall, in micrometers l – nominal length of the diagonal of the plate rounded up to the nearest 100mm c1– constants for the grade of plate c2– values given in the below table.
+Size of Plate (mm) Diagonal length (mm) Tolerance on deviation from flatness Overall for plates of Grade (µm) In the case of sizes which differ from those in the preferred range, the tolerance on deviation from flatness overall shall be calculated by using the formula, Given, t = c1l + c2 Where, t – tolerance on deviation from flatness overall, in micrometers l – nominal length of the diagonal of the plate rounded up to the nearest 100mm c1– constants for the grade of plate c2– values given in the below table.

-3 points should support the surface plate, ideally located 20% of the length in from the ends of the plate.
+A surface plate should be supported at 3 points, ideally located 20% of the length in from the ends of the plate.
 Two supports should be located 20% of the width in from the long sides, and the remaining support should be centered.
 Only 3 points can rest solidly on anything but a precision surface.
 Plates larger than size 1000mm X 630mm shall have safety feet in addition to it.

 If the plate is properly supported, precise leveling is only necessary.
 Leveling is not necessary to maintain the accuracy of a properly supported plate.

-The rigidity of the plate is proportional to the plate thickness, which should be good enough to hold an intensive load about its center without showing a deflection below the remaining area of the plate by more than 1 µm/200N.
+The rigidity of the plate is considered by the plate thickness, which should be good enough to hold a concentrated load about its center without showing a deflection below the remaining area of the plate by more than 1 µm/200N.
 The limiting value for deflection applies to surface plates of size 400mm X 250mm and larger.